jktunney/tubrino/README.md

 - Clone repo
 - Install dependencies `npm install`
-- You must have MongoDB installed, run mongod for the database
+- You must have MongoDB installed, run `mongod` for the database
-- Build using Gulp: "gulp build" then "gulp dev-server"
+- Build using Gulp: `gulp build` then `gulp dev-server`
 - Visit localhost:8080